 The following guidelines will be used in determining when to consider initiating or rescinding restrictions.
-If all criteria are met initiating fire restrictions should be considered.
-When the criteria is no longer met, jurisdictional units should consider rescinding fire restrictions.
+When consideration is being given to initiating or rescinding restrictions these criteria should be viewed from a minimum of the 7-10 day forecast perceptive and not a short-term forecast.
 The criteria listed below is intended to be evaluated for each of the 4 fire restrictions zones within South Idaho Fire Restrictions Area.